Ivy-Apps/ivy-wallet/README.md

 - You'll make Ivy Wallet better
 - You can develop the features that you want yourself, the way you want them
 - You'll play around and learn cutting-edge technologies
-- When you submit us a meaningful PR and we approve it => you'll receive a **free Ivy Wallet Premium Lifetime code**
 - It's the easiest way to learn [Jetpack Compose](https://developer.android.com/jetpack/compose) in a production environment
-- You can see Android Development Best Practices in 2021 (and also help us improve our code)
+- You can see Android Development Best Practices in 2022 (and also help us improve our code)
-- When we merge your first PR I ([Iliyan Germanov](https://www.linkedin.com/in/iliyan-germanov-3963b5b9/)) will endorse you on LinkedIn for Android Development and Kotlin
+- When we merge your first PR
+  I ([Iliyan Germanov](https://www.linkedin.com/in/iliyan-germanov-3963b5b9/)) will endorse you on LinkedIn for Android Development and Kotlin
-- Personal recommendation on your LinkedIn profile after 10 successfully merged PRs
+- Personal recommendation on your LinkedIn profile after 10 successfully merged PRs - make sure that you notify us because we don't count your PRs :)

 ### How to contribute?